Botides

-At 11 in the morning, immediately after the completion of the procession of Saint Spyridon and the Epitaph, with the signal of the First Resurrection, the bells of all the churches in the city ring joyfully.
-The start of the throwing is signaled the moment the Metropolitan chants the verse "Ἀνάστα, ὁ Θεός, κρῖνον τὴν γῆν, ὅτι σὺ κατακληρονομήσεις ἐν πᾶσι τοῖς ἔθνεσι" (translated: "Arise, O God, judge the earth, for you shall inherit all nations").
-At the same time, residents throw the *botides* from their windows onto the street, mainly in the area of the Liston and the Old Town.
+At 11 in the morning, immediately after the completion of the procession of Saint Spyridon and the Epitaph, the Vespers of the Resurrection is held at the Holy Metropolitan Church.
+With the signal of the First Resurrection, the bells of all the churches in the city and the island ring joyfully.
+The start of the throwing is signaled the moment the Metropolitan chants the verse "Arise, O God, judge the earth, for you shall inherit all nations".
+At the same time, residents throw clay objects and pots filled with water, the botides, from the balconies of their houses and their windows onto the street, mainly in the area of the Liston and the Old Town.

-The *botides* are clay pots (jars), filled with water, with a narrow mouth and two handles on the side, tied with red ribbons.
+The botides are clay pots (jugs), filled with water, with a narrow mouth and two handles on the side, tied with red ribbons.
 Their volume varies, with some reaching a significant size.
 The windows are decorated with a red cloth, a color considered the symbol of the island.

 It is a custom celebrated only in Corfu and has roots from the Venetian years of the island's occupation.
 The oldest reference to the custom is found at least from the 19th century.
-The Venetians then, as Catholics, would smash old pots on New Year's Day, as a "tribute" to the new year, in order to bring new goods to their household.
+The Venetians then, as Catholics, would smash old pots on New Year's Day as a "tribute" to the new year, in order to bring new goods to their households.